ihsaan-ullah/create_a_codalab_challenge/README.md

 <br><br><br>

 ## ⚠️ Note
-The data should be in this format: [Data Format](https://github.com/ihsaan-ullah/meta-album/tree/master/DataFormat)
+1. The data should be in this format: [Data Format](https://github.com/ihsaan-ullah/meta-album/tree/master/DataFormat)
 You can ignore the *SUPER_CATEGORIES* in the data format for this competition.
 Check the `sample_data` provided in this [Starting Kit](starting_kit/) for reference.

+2. Make sure that the `sample_data` directory has a very small subset of `Dataset 0`.